-Today’s video link is a full movie.
+In today’s Retro Ramblings, I’m supplying you with a full-length Christmas movie to watch.
 It’s a made-for-TV Christmas movie from 1987.
 And it stars Bo and Luke Duke (well, the actors anyway) driving a big rig full of presents to Alaska.
 Can you think of any Christmas movie that sounds cooler than this?
 Well, with the exception of Rocky IV.

 Somehow I went almost all of my life without knowledge of this movie’s existence.
 Then a couple of years ago I was browsing through a TV Guide from 1987 and saw an ad for it.
 That ad stopped me in my tracks.
 I immediately went on a hunt for the movie.
 IT wasn’t on YouTube or any streaming service, and I couldn’t even rent it from Amazon.
 So I turned to some pirate services and I found it.
 They say the best things in life are worth waiting for, and in this case, they may be right.
 I thoroughly enjoyed it when I finally got to watch it.